c-smile/sciter-js-sdk/docs/md/behaviors/README.md

-# Behaviors - native extensisons of standard DOM elements
+# Behaviors - native extensions of standard DOM elements

-Behavors in Sciter are native "DOM element controllers" that get attached to DOM elements by CSS:
+Behaviors in Sciter are native "DOM element controllers" that get attached to DOM elements by CSS:

 ```CSS
 div.editable {